Introduction

 Tips for Hiring

-- Get Multiple Quotes: Contact at least three electricians to compare prices and services.
+- Get Multiple Quotes: Always solicit quotes from at least three different electricians to compare pricing and ensure you're getting a fair rate for the scope of work.

-- Check References: Request references from previous clients to assess the electrician's quality of work.
+- Ask for References and Reviews: Check online reviews and ask for references from previous clients to gauge the electrician's reliability and quality of work.